These Persian herbs, spices and pantry staples are essentials to have on hand to make your favorite Persian recipes at home!

 Nutmeg: ½ nutmeg = 1 teaspoon ground nutmeg

-Mustard seeds: 1 teaspoon mustard seeds = 1 ½ tsp ground mustard
+Mustard seeds: 1 teaspoon mustard seeds = 1 ½ teaspoon ground mustard

 NOTE: Whenever possible, we also include links to online sources where you can buy the ingredients.
 Some of them are Amazon affiliate links.
 This means, there is no difference in your cost to buy them, but we receive a small commission for your purchase.
 This helps us to keep creating recipes for you to make, so thank you for your support!